sing-group/GC4S/gc4s/README.md

 The `gc4s` module
 =================

 This module contains the bioinformatics-oriented collection of GUI Components for (Java) Swing.
+Javadoc documentation is available [here](http://sing-group.org/gc4s/javadoc).

 Using this module
 -----------------